The lengthy project you’ve been working on is finally coming to an end.

 Think in terms of file formats.

 Are video editing projects part of your day-to-day?
-Then you will need a video annotation software solution that can help you effortlessly submit your projects for review.
+Then you will need a video annotation software solution to help you effortlessly submit your projects for review.

 Figuring this out will give you a better idea of the project approval software to look for.